-During the reporting period, no amendments to the Mobile Home Park Rent Control Ordinance have been adopted by the Board of Supervisors.
-However, during the reporting period three resolutions clarifying the ordinance were adopted (see Table 4)
+During the reporting period, no amendments to the Mobile Home Park Rent Control Ordinance were adopted by the Board of Supervisors.
+However, during this reporting period, three resolutions clarifying procedures related to the Ordinance were adopted (see Table 4).

 Table 4 - Adopted Resolutions